Estimated reading time: 5 minutes

 Leaf curl is a nasty fungal disease that affects peach and nectarine trees.
-It can cause considerable damage to your trees and even cause crop losses in bad cases.
+We know from bitter personal experience that it can cause considerable damage to your trees and even cause crop losses in bad cases.

 Can all fruit trees get curly leaves?